Plan.

 During online registration, drivers must:

-• Upload photo of DL (front and back)
+- Upload photo of licence (front and back)

-• Present DL during interview with Drivision Australia Operations Manager
+- Present licence during interview with Drivision Australia Operations Manager

 Authorisation Documentation